Co-signing a Mortgage: What it Means & How it Works

 Yes.
 You will typically need to wait until at least one year has passed since your bankruptcy was discharged, but a co-signer could strengthen your application and make it easier to get a loan approved.

 As a co-signer, you share responsibility for repayments but do not own any part of the property.
-With co-borrowing, all applicants buy the home together and share both payment responsibility and ownership rights.
+With co-borrowing, all applicants buy the home together and share payment responsibility and ownership rights.

 Ask a quick question